API Node

 <Card title="Variables" icon="square-root-variable" iconType="light" href="/pages/variables">

-Learn how to create and use variables inside API actions.
+Learn how to create and use variables inside API nodes.

 </Card>